xboxhacker/gcode_color_output/README.md

 # G-code Color Output
 Simple python script to take a 3d printing gcode file and colorize the printing sections.
-This will make it a little easier to read and edit the gcode file. ie. Inner wall, outter wall ... etc.
+This will make it a little easier to read and edit the gcode file, ie. Inner wall, outter wall ... etc.

 ## Features

 - Open and process G-code files.
-- Color-code different `;TYPE:` sections. <~ OrcaSlicer output
+- Color-coded different `;TYPE:` sections. <~ OrcaSlicer output
-- Display the G-code in a resizable window.
+- Display the G-code in a resizable and editable window.
 - List `;TYPE:` sections with their colors for easy reference.
 - Highlights every `;TYPE:` section when picked from list list box.
 - Next Section button jumps the output window to the next highlighted section.
+- Save the edited file from the output window.

+*NOTE: The saved output file will be exported as black text only.*

 ## Requirements